mspandit/mspandit.github.io/_posts/2026-05-14-functional-parsing.markdown

 }
 ```

-We can now consider the grammar itself as a function.
+We can now consider the _entire grammar_ as a function.
 When applied to an input
-(terminal) type, it returns a set of nonterminal types corresponding to its
+(terminal) type, it returns a set of nonterminal types, one for each of its
-unary rules.
+matching unary rules.
 When applied to two nonterminal types, it returns a set of
-nonterminal types corresponding to its binary rules.
+nonterminal types, one for each of its matching binary rules.

 ```rust
     // Apply unary rules to a terminal, returning any number of